Bobbybobbets/Portfolio/README.md

 My contribution:

-- All tools except the modification of contrast and brightness
+- All tools except the contrast and brightness functions
 - Undo/Redo
 - All step-by-step processes